 - Oven temps vary: My almond flour cookies with chocolate chips are perfect when baked at 375F degrees.
 Some readers have best results at 350F degrees.

 Unfortunately not.
 Almond flour is essentially finely ground blanched almonds.
 Any wheat flour contains gluten which makes it rise and absorb liquid differently than any other flour.
 These 2 flours are not interchangeable.
-Check out my healthy chocolate chip cookies made with regular flour.

 I have tried to make many-many cookies with maple syrup or honey and they just don’t come out the same.
 Sugar is dry and when baked it produces chewy almond flour chocolate chip cookies outside and soft baked inside.